-While this is a good move for people who believe in the long-term value of Bitcoin and other cryptocurrencies, it won’t necessarily play out in their favor.
-The future of the industry is yet to be seen, and hacks, bad news, and other world events can have catastrophic effects on crypto prices.
+While this is a good move for people who believe in the long-term value of cryptocurrencies, it’s unclear what the outcome might be.
+The future of the industry is yet to be seen: hacks, bad news, and other world events can affect crypto prices (as they can in any market sector).

-Some choose to HODL certain coins, such as Bitcoin, but to actively trade other coins which they don’t necessarily believe have as strong a future.
-Good HODL coins tend to be more established and stable, although HODLing a coin with a lower market cap could result in higher profits if it grows significantly over time.
+Some choose to HODL certain coins, but actively trade other coins that they don’t believe have as much potential for growth.
+Some HODL coins tend to be more established and stable, although HODLing a coin with a lower market cap could result in higher profits if it grows significantly over time.

-The HODL strategy is also a good choice for investors who don’t want to spend a lot of time on their cryptocurrency portfolio or are new to the technical analysis of crypto investing.
+The HODL strategy may be a good choice for investors who don’t want to spend a lot of time on their cryptocurrency portfolio or are new to the technical analysis of crypto investing.

-It’s always smart to build a diversified portfolio, so that if one coin drops, others might still be doing well.
-There are hundreds of different cryptocurrencies available to invest in to build a diversified portfolio.
+No matter what sector you’re investing in, it’s always smart to build a diversified portfolio, so that if one market segment drops, others might be doing well and help to mitigate losses elsewhere.
+There are thousands of different cryptocurrencies available to invest in to build a diversified portfolio.

-The cryptocurrency market is very volatile, especially since it’s still in its infancy, and may not be for the faint of heart.
+That said, the cryptocurrency market is still very volatile.
 As with any investment, it’s important to do research, pay attention to the market, and know that anything can happen, even the loss of an entire portfolio.